eugeneloza/castle-editor-tutorial/README.md

 - First, we update `Ripeness` as we already did before.

 - Next we check if `Ripeness` is less than `GrowTime` and if it is, the button is only growing - it's not ripe yet.
 In this case we set the `Score` of the button to zero, we don't show the button Caption by setting `Exists := false` of the label and we change the color of the button by modifying it's `Color` property - and assigning it result of `Vector4` function as in `Vector4(Red, Green, Blue, Alpha)` - in this case it goes from green to yellow color.
+Note that to use `Vector4` function we'll need to include `CastleVectors` unit in `uses` section.

 - If the first condition is not met, then we check if the `Ripeness` is still less than `RipeTime`.
 In this case the button is "ripe" and we can harvest it to get some score.
 Here we show the score label by setting its `Exists := true` and its caption to current `Score` for this button which is calculated above.
 And finally we set the button's color progressively from yellow to red depending on `Ripeness`.

 - Finally, if neither of the above conditions are met, we have a "Game Over".
-We'll put more work into this situation later, for now we'll just make this button have "XXX" for caption and pure red color.
+We'll put more work into this situation later, for now we'll just make this button have no caption and pure red color.

 Let's compile our project and run it: